 1st of September: Science and knowledge day

 The beginning of September is not just about the coming of autumn, for many countries in Europe, it means the start of a new school year.
-In Lithuania this day is called “The day of science and knowledge” and is dedicated to commemorate the start of a new school year, also followed by most universities in Lithuania.
-Usually the schools put on a special welcoming ceremony to mark the start of the year.
-Than, the first graders (youngest kids) enter the school building, followed by 12th-graders (the oldest students) one by one.
+In Lithuania this day is called “The day of Science and Knowledge” and is dedicated to commemorate the start of a new school year, also followed by most universities in Lithuania.
+Usually, the schools put on a special welcoming ceremony to mark the start of the year.
+Then, the first graders (youngest kids) enter the school building, followed by 12th graders (the oldest students) one by one.
 Teachers give solemn, introductory speeches and children bring flowers to teachers (mainly “sword lilies”).

 1st of September is not a full school day, so after the ceremony children return home or hang on with their classmates once the celebrations have finished.
 As the statistics of drinking among teenagers are very high in Lithuania, a few years ago the Seimas (Lithuania’s Parliament) prohibited from selling the alcohol in the supermarkets on the 1st of September.
 This law is meant to stop teenagers from indulging on the first day of the school year.
 The selling of alcohol is prohibited only in the shops and supermarkets, but restaurants and bars are allowed to sell it.